Waybox-AI/waybox_test/README.md

 #	Task	Expected deliverables
 1. Design review & fix	Open DOUBLE_CAMERA_SCARY.eprj.
 1. List every design flaw you spot (signal‑integrity, power, layout, footprints, net naming …)
-2. Fix the project (schematic & PCB) so it is production‑ready.
+2. Fix the project (schematic or PCB) so it is production‑ready.
 3. Commit your patched .eprj (and any edited libs) under a folder fixed/board1/.	- fixed/board1/DOUBLE_CAMERA_SCARY.eprj
 - A Markdown bullet list of each issue before / after in README.md
 2. Power feasibility	Suppose you power Board #2 (OMO ‑ WayBox.eprj) board2 rail directly from a 3 .3 V MCU GPIO pin.
 • Will Board #2 still be able to drive a 40‑pin RGB565 TFT‑LCD reliably?
-• Explain why / why not (voltage levels, current capability, LCD back‑light, rise‑time, latch timings …)	- A paragraph (≈150 words) in README.md
+• Explain why / why not (voltage levels, current capability, LCD back‑light, rise‑time, latch timings …)	- A paragraph in README.md
 - Cite datasheet figures or equations where relevant
 3. Functional summary	Write an engineer‑level overview of what each board does and how they interact.
 Focus on: key ICs, I/O headers, intended use‑cases, typical power budget.	- Section “Board summaries” in README.md (100 – 200 words per board)